Corroded South Korean ferry loaded onto transport vessel

-Salvage crews towed a corroded 6,800-ton South Korean ferry and loaded it onto a semi-submersible transport vessel Saturday, completing what was seen as the most difficult part of the massive effort to bring the ship back to shore.
+Salvage crews towed a corroded 6,800-ton South Korean ferry and loaded it onto a semi-submersible transport vessel Saturday, completing what was seen as the most difficult part of the massive effort to bring the ship back to shore nearly three years after it sank.

-Government officials say it will take a week or two to bring the vessel to a port 90 kilometers (55 miles) away so that investigators could search for the remains of nine missing people, who were among the 304 who died when the Sewol capsized on April 16, 2014.
+Government officials say it will take a week or two to bring the vessel to a port 90 kilometers (55 miles) away so investigators can search for the remains of nine missing people who were among the 304 who died when the Sewol capsized on April 16, 2014.

 Most of the victims were students on a high school trip, touching off an outpouring of national grief and soul searching about long-ignored public safety and regulatory failures.
 Public outrage over what was seen as a botched rescue job by the government contributed to the recent ouster of Park Geun-hye as president.

-Bringing the Sewol back to the port in Mokpo would be a step toward finding closure to one of the country's deadliest disasters.
-Once the ferry reaches land, government officials say it would take about a month for the ship to be cleaned and evaluated for safety.
+Bringing the Sewol back to the port in Mokpo would be a step toward finding closure to one of South Korea's deadliest disasters.
+Once the ferry reaches land, government officials say it will take about a month for the ship to be cleaned and evaluated for safety.

 Investigators will then enter the wreckage and begin a three-month search for the remains of the missing victims and for clues further illuminating the cause of the sinking, which has been blamed on overloaded cargo, improper storage and other negligence.